Eric-Cortez/Eric-Cortez/README.md

-I am a passionate software engineer and I enjoy developing resopnsive websites that incorperate elements of modern design using technologies like HTML, CSS3, Grids, and JavaScript. .
-Additionally, I enjoy testing backend routes, problem-solving, and using console logs and reading errors to find the source of a bug.
+I am a passionate software engineer and I enjoy developing resopnsive websites that incorperate elements of modern design using technologies like HTML, CSS3, Grids, and JavaScript.
+Additionally, I enjoy testing backend routes, problem-solving, and using console logs/reading errors to find the source of a bug.

 I love the process of developing my ideas into existence and finding ways